Indirect Tax Controls: Understanding E-invoicing and Digital Reporting Terminology

 However, some countries have imposed limitations to ensure that invoicing software complies with a certain level of security and reliability.
 For example, Portugal requires that certain taxpayers issue invoices and other fiscally relevant via billing software certified by the local tax authority.
 Mainland Spain and the Basque Country have also followed this approach.

-Another requirement often observed in Post-audit countries is specific to third-party issuance and the rules that may apply in such cases.
+Another requirement often observed in countries with a post-audit model is specific to third-party issuance and the rules that may apply in such cases.
 This may include establishing an explicit private agreement between the taxpayer and the third-party issuer (required in most EU countries) and providing authorization before the local tax authority (required in Spain).

 Invoice Format